 It’s best to change your air filter every month or two – especially if you have pets, or live in a high pollen count area.
 Changing your filter is a simple task that doesn’t require a professional.
 Simply slide the old filter out, and slide the new one in.
 Check your unit’s documentation to determine what size of filter you need, and what minimum efficiency report value (MERV) range the furnace should fall into.

-To learn more about how to change your air filter, give us a call!
+To learn more about how to change your air filter, give us a call at 817-313-4985!
 We’re always happy to help our wonderful customers meet their home comfort goals!